By Chris Carmichael

 CEO/Head Coach of CTS

-Paris-Roubaix, which is this weekend, is a critical test of bike handling skills for pro cyclists.
-That also makes this weekend a great time to talk about how you can improve your skills.
+Group rides and cycling events are cranking up again, which means it’s time to dust off those rusty group riding skills and get comfortable again with cycling in a pace line or a pack.
+This is a great time to talk about how you can improve your skills.
 Even if you have been riding for 20-plus years, I guarantee you’re an expert in some skills and still have room for improvement in others.

 Why Bike Handling Matters